-1. Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and to property.

-- 2. Be familiar with and abide by all district policies, rules and regulations dealing with student conduct. - 3.
+- 1. Contribute to maintaining a safe, supportive and orderly school environment that is conducive to learning, show respect to other persons and to property, and refrain from any act of harassment, bullying, including cyberbullying, and/or discrimination including but not limited to any act of harassment, bullying, including cyberbullying, and/or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex. - 2.
+Be familiar with and abide by all district policies, rules and regulations dealing with student conduct. - 3.
 Attend school every day unless they are legally excused and be in class, on time, and prepared to learn. - 4.
 Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
 React to direction given by teachers, administrators and other school personnel in a respectful, positive manner. - 6.
-Work to develop mechanisms to control their anger through participation in approved school and/or out of school intervention programs. - 7.
+Work to develop mechanisms to control and manage their anger through participation in approved school and/or out of school intervention programs. - 7.
 Ask questions when they do not understand. - 8.
 Seek help in solving problems that might lead to disciplinary action. - 9.
 Dress appropriately for school and school functions. - 10.
 Accept responsibility for their actions. - 11.
-Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.
+Conduct themselves as representatives of the district when participating in or at school functions and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship and comply with this code of conduct and district policies and rules dealing with student conduct.